ARTICLE I - IDENTIFICATION

 C. By written opinion of a special legal counsel selected by the Board or its committee in the manner prescribed in paragraphs A and B above, provided that if such a quorum of the Board is not obtainable and such a committee cannot be designated, the special legal counsel shall be selected by a majority vote of the full Board including directors who are parties to the proceeding; or

-D. By the Regular Members of the Society, not including Regular Members who at the time are parties to the proceeding.
+D. By the Voting Members of the Society, not including Voting Members who at the time are parties to the proceeding.

 Section 5.
 Advance for Expenses